Malythist/Base-Flutter-Project/README.md

 3. From the project root, run:
    ```
    flutter pub get
+   flutter pub run build_runner build --delete-conflicting-outputs
    ```
+   And you good to go!
 4. If you encounter build issues after changing paths or dependencies, run:
    ```
    flutter clean